Home

 Snook

-Good snook fishing in Florida is largely determined by water temperature, but Siesta offers great snook fishing opportunities nearly year-round.
+Snook fishing in Florida is largely determined by water temperature, but Siesta offers great snook fishing opportunities nearly year-round.
 Snook are commonly found near mangrove-lined shorelines, bridges, and passes.
 These fish primarily feed on smaller fish, shrimp, crabs, and small invertebrates.
 Keep this information in mind when choosing your flies, baits, and lures.
-Check out our Ultimate Guide to Fly Fishing for Snook for more details on how to successfully target snook around Siesta Key.

 Speckled Sea Trout

 Speckled sea trout, also known as spotted sea trout, are highly sought-after inshore game fish, prized for their delectable taste.
-They sport silvery bodies with accents of dark green.
 Many inshore fishermen in Florida love targeting these fish on light tackle.
 Using live bait like shrimp or pinfish beneath a popping cork is highly effective when fishing for sea trout.
 Cast your lures over grass flats, channels, or deeper troughs and potholes, and experiment with different retrieval techniques — such as steady retrieves or twitches and pauses — to mimic the movements of fleeing baitfish or shrimp.

 Redfish

-Redfish, also known as red drum, have copper-bronze bodies which fade to a lighter belly, and have distinctive dark, ocellated spots at the base of their tail.
-They thrive in grassy areas, over muddy or sandy bottoms, and near oyster bars or spring-fed creeks.
+Redfish, also known as red drum, thrive in grassy areas, over muddy or sandy bottoms, and near oyster bars or spring-fed creeks.
 Florida redfish can be caught using various techniques — such as floating live shrimp under a popping cork, or casting soft-bodied jigs, spoons, and flies.

 Jack Crevalle

-Jack crevalle are a rotund, silver fish with accents of yellow, blue, and green.
-These fish can grow in excess of 20 pounds, but are most commonly in the 3- to 5-pound range.
+Jack crevalle can grow in excess of 20 pounds, but are most commonly in the 3- to 5-pound range.
 Jack crevalle live both inshore and in open waters as they are very adaptable to different salinity levels and tend to follow concentrations of baitfish.

 Grouper